YINI-lang/YINI-spec/YINI-Specification.md

-# YINI specification version 1.0.0 Alpha 3
+# YINI specification version 1.0.0 Beta 1

+> **Note:** This specification of the YINI format may introduce changes that are not backward-compatible (see section 18.
+Versioning).

 ## Table of Contents
 1. Intro